3D Printing

 Bioprinting and tissue engineering

-3D printing can even be used to manufacture complex biological constructs while controlling the smallest details, such as pore size.
-Potential applications may also treat illnesses such as cancer, tissue loss or organ failure.
+Another useful application for 3D printing in healthcare is the manufacturing of complex biological constructs while controlling the smallest details, such as pore size.
+Potential applications may also treat illnesses such as cancer, tissue loss, or organ failure.

 The impact of 3D printing in healthcare